 Ian Edwards - Director

-Ian Edwards specialises in climate change adaptation and alternate risk transfer and adaptation for the private sector.
+Ian Edwards specialises in the socio-economic and financial implications of climate change adaptation.
 He is a chartered accountant with twenty years experience in national and international financial services.
-He has worked across a broad spectrum of the financial industry including public practice, investment banking and reinsurance.
+He has worked across a broad spectrum of the financial industry including accounting public practice, investment banking and reinsurance.
 His career has focused predominantly on affecting system change at a multinational scale, which has afforded him strong analytical, financial, information technology and project management skills.
-Ian recently received a first class Masters Honours dissertation with the School of Environment at Griffith University.
-His research explores the viability of risk transfer mechanisms in the face of increasing climate risk within the context of Local Government.
+Ian has worked on climate change adaptation projects both within Australia (state and local governments) and internationally (NGOS, development banks and universities).
+Amongst other things, research undertaken by Ian has explored the viability of risk transfer mechanisms in the face of climate risk within the context of Local Government.

 Jon Doole - Director